ONSdigital/dp-cache/README.md

 #### a.
 Create a cache object using func in [Step 1a](#a-add-a-wrapper-new-cache-function)

-- Create the cache object where you initialise the service (usually `service.go` file)
+- Create the cache object where you initialise the service (usually `service.go` file in DP apps)

 ##### Example